Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 <br />We calculated the correlation coefficient between prices and review scores and the correlation coefficient between prices and the numbers of reviews.
 The results are as follows.
 <br />Prices and Review Scores: 0.1172
 <br />Prices and the numbers of Reviews: -0.1565
-<br />The results show that the two pairs are both independent enough to do Kmeans, in the project we used price and review score in the next step.
+<br />In the project we used price and review score to do kmeans in the next step.

 ## Optimization
 This part was also implemented in KMEANS.py
-<br />We calculated the Within-Cluster-Sum-of-Squares(WCSS) for k-means, finding the best k value is 4, so we did a 4-means and plotted each cluster onto googlemap to reveal the relationship between each cluster and their geolocation.
+<br />We calculated the Within-Cluster-Sum-of-Squares(WCSS) for k-means and found the best k value is 4, so we did a 4-means and plotted each cluster onto googlemap to reveal the relationship between each cluster and their geolocation.

 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/K_WCSS.png" />
 <p align="center">Figure 5</p>
 The x-axis of Figure 5 is the range of k we ran.
 <br />The y-axis within-cluster sum of squares is the sum of the squared deviations between each observation and the cluster center.
 <br />The method we used to get the best value of k is the elbow method.
 This method plots a line chart of WCSS for each value of k.
-The "elbow": most significant change point of the line chart is the best k.
+The "elbow" which is the most significant change point of the line chart, is the best k.
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Kmeans_Result.png" />
 <p align="center">Figure 6</p>
-This is the Kmeans result we got using the best k value(4), in the figure we can see that the houses are divided into four clusters and the cluster with the best value of money is the one in red.
+This is the Kmeans result we got using the best k value(4).
+In the figure we can see that the houses are divided into four clusters and the cluster with the best value of money and review scores is the one in red.

 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Classified_Map.png" />
 <p align="center">Figure 7</p>